-is an odd module or the zero module and char Z'(A) is a strictly increasing sequence of odd numbers bounded by d.
+is either the zero module or else an odd module and char Z'(A) is a strictly increasing sequence of odd numbers bounded by d.

 The assignment $A \mapsto \operatorname{char} Z'(A)$ provides a bijection between the isomorphism classes of the concave higher Auslander Nakayama algebras A of even global dimension d > 0 and the strictly increasing sequences of odd numbers bounded by d.